-Ok, so this is the bit where I’m supposed to tell you all about the qualifications I’ve got, the 20+ years of yoga and counselling experience, the world renowned teachers I’ve studied with, and the thousands of classes I’ve taught….but quite frankly I find all that a bit dull.
+Ok, so this is the bit where I’m supposed to tell you all about the qualifications I’ve got, the 20+ years of yoga and counselling experience, the world renowned teachers I’ve studied with, and the thousands of classes I’ve taught… but I’ll keep all that til the end because

 I’m a yoga teacher, counsellor, mobility specialist, mum of 2, and self-confessed ‘people-person’.
 I have a weakness for dark chocolate and red wine, a penchant for kitchen dancing, and a burning desire to build community & create connection.

 It was really my own struggle with Anorexia, Bulimia, and anxiety that led the way.

 As a teen I struggled a lot with body image and low self-esteem.
 I believed that if I could just control my shape and weight that everything in life would fall into place.